-Townhouse Dwellings (Mixed Residential): The minimum lot are is proposed to be 150 m per dwelling unit with a minimum lot width of 6 m.
+Townhouse dwellings (Mixed Residential): The minimum lot area is proposed to be 170 m2 per dwelling unit with a minimum lot width of 6 m.
 The proposed front yard setback is proposed to be 3 m, which is consistent throughout the community.
 The proposed minimum interior side yard setback is proposed to be 1.6 m.
 The proposed minimum corner side yard setback is also proposed to be 1.6 m.
 The proposed setbacks are appropriate for townhouses of this width.
-The proposed minimum rear yard setback is also consistent with the community at 6.0 m and includes a proposed minimum landscaped area of 30%.
-The proposed lot coverage is appropriate for land is on full municipal services.
+The proposed minimum rear yard setback is also consistent with the community at 7.5 m and includes a proposed minimum landscaped area of 30%.
+The proposed lot coverage is appropriate for land that will be developed on full municipal services.
 The proposed maximum height is limited to 12 m, which is appropriate for a 2-storey townhouse.
 The proposed maximum density (units per hectare) is 35 units per hectare which adheres to the policies of the Manotick Village Secondary Plan.